Skip to main content

 • Medical and security checks can add additional time

-Our $149.99 pathway report provides a step-by-step immigration plan tailored to your family situation, income profile, and timeline.
+Our $79.99 immigration overview provides a step-by-step immigration plan relevant to your family situation, income profile, and timeline.

 Frequently Asked Questions

-What happens if I'm not selected in the PGP lottery?+
+What happens if I'm not invited to apply under PGP?+

 Can I include my parent's spouse or partner in the PGP application?+